code-shaper/movie-magic/README.md

 cp apps/movie-magic-vite/.env.example apps/movie-magic-vite/.env.local
 cp apps/movie-magic-ultimate/.env.example apps/movie-magic-ultimate/.env.local

+# Note: apps/movie-magic-ultimate/.env.local requires you to fill in your own keys.
+# You may want to run the live demo instead.

 # build all apps
 nvm use        # use the required version of node npm ci         # install dependencies